danielfett/draft-dpop/main.md

 Figure: Example access token body with `cnf` claim {#cnf-claim}

-When access token introspection is used, the same `cnf` claim as above MUST be contained in the introspection response.
+When access token introspection is used, the same `cnf` claim as above MUST be returned as a parameter of the introspection response.
+The resource server does not send a DPoP proof with the introspection request and the authorization server does not validate an access token's DPoP binding at the introspection endpoint.
+Rather the resource server uses the data of the introspection response to validate the access token binding itself locally.

 Resource servers MUST ensure that the fingerprint of the public key in the DPoP proof JWT equals the value in the `jkt` claim in the access